-Victims of cyberbullying should not respond to malicious texts or e-mails.
-They should save the evidence and report it immediately.
-To further help reduce the risk of cyberbullying, individuals should always keep their passwords safe and not give out personal details online.
+Victims of cyber bullying should not respond to malicious texts, social media messages or e-mails.
+They should save the evidence and report it immediately (evidence could be in the form of print screens or photos).
+To further help reduce the risk of cyber bullying, individuals should always keep their passwords safe and not give out personal details online.
+Students should protect themselves by ensuring that their social media accounts are set to private and only "friend" people that they know.
+Cyber bullying which takes place out of school hours but impacts on student/s in school will be treated as any 'in school' bullying incident.